 If you have bed bugs, it’s best to get the advice of a professional who can use specialised chemical and heat treatments to kill the bugs.
 However, it’s also beneficial to combine this with natural treatments you can do yourself.
 First, wash all clothes, linens, and bedding at a high temperature, or tumble dry items that cannot be washed.
 Vacuum mattresses and surrounding areas, and use specially designed bedding encasements to prevent re-infestation and further bed bug bites.

-If you have used a pest control professional, the bed bugs should have gone, but it is always good to stay watchful following a bed bug infestation.
+If you have used a pest control professional, the bed bugs should be gone, but it is always good to stay watchful following a bed bug infestation.

 Make sure you vacuum daily in the first few weeks and throw out the vacuum bag immediately after cleaning – even if you don’t see signs, the eggs could still be around.

 Seal your mattress and pillows using bedding encasements that have a bed bug proof zip.
 These zips are designed to close so tight that the smallest of bed bugs cannot pass through them, resulting in the bed bugs eventually dying.
 It is recommended that you keep the plastic on the mattress and pillows for at least a year.